Geralt of Rivia: Video games

-Personality

-In the game series, and similarly in the Netflix show, Geralt is depicted as strikingly handsome despite numerous scars on his face and body.
-Both Cockle and Cavill provide Geralt with a gravelly, monotone voice, rarely betraying significant emotion or changing tone.

-Though the novel version of the character strives to remain politically neutral, in the video games, players are presented with many key decisions that can influence Geralt’s behavior and how he might be perceived by others.
-Players can therefore make Geralt more politically assertive or choose to keep him neutral, which can have long-term consequences on how the story unfolds.
-Players can also choose to make Geralt ruthless, or lean toward making him more compassionate.

-Geralt has little patience for things he considers foolish, and will often be dismissive of, or exasperated toward those he feels are imposing upon his time.
-While silliness on the part of others often sparks his ire, his gruff exterior is sometimes undercut by a mild sense of humor, as he appreciates teutonic puns and the occasional one-liner intentionally delivered for comedic effect.

-He also has a softer side to his personality, typically reserved for the women in his life such as Triss, Yenn, and Ciri.
-He is something of a sucker for women, and is not immune to being manipulated by them.

-Geralt hates magical portals and often audibly expresses his displeasure whenever he is forced to make use of them.
-He explains that his distaste for portals is due to the fact that one never knows where they will end up when they step through a portal.
+Geralt appeared as the collaboration outfit of Fortnite Battle Royale's Chapter 4 Season 1 Battle Pass.
+Geralt and other Witcher characters appeared as cosmetics in Dead by Daylight with Doug Cockle reprising his role as Geralt.

 Commemoration

 In 2018, one of the city squares in Sapkowski's hometown of Łódź was named in honour of Geralt of Rivia to celebrate the author's 70th birthday.

 In 2019, the Mint of Gdańsk produced a series of collector coins in collaboration with Andrzej Sapkowski.
 The first coin in the series was based thematically on the short story collection The Last Wish and features Geralt of Rivia.
 The issue of each subsequent coin corresponds to successive volumes of stories from the Witcher Saga.

 In October 2021, a mural of Geralt was painted on the side of a high-rise building in Łódź.
 Spanning three 70-meter-high walls on a 26-floor apartment block and covering almost 2,000 sq/m, it is the largest mural in Poland and one of the largest in the world.
 The mural has been inspired by an 1818 painting Wanderer above the Sea of Fog by German Romantic-era artist Caspar David Friedrich.